London 2012 Olympic Sponsorship: The Impact on Games and Athletes

 “It reflects a growing movement by brands and sponsors to increase the proportion of the total marketing pie that they’re investing in sponsorship.
 It’s getting to a point for many of these major global brands that anywhere from 25pc to 40pc of their total marketing budget is being invested in this.”

-Trainor believes this trend is driven by the organisations that see consumers as being are particularly favourably disposed towards sponsorship and being very receptive to it.
+Trainor believes this trend is driven by organizations that see consumers as being particularly favorably disposed towards sponsorship and being very receptive to it.
 “So from a brand affinity and a brand equity building situation, it works.
 And I think increasingly they’re now able to prove that it works in terms of the evaluation tools and mechanics they can put in place to prove it works.

-“Beyond the brand equity scores building that it achieves for them, I think it also helps them in a lot of cases to prove commercial outcomes that it delivers, so they can confidently see the influence that it actually has on sales.
+“Beyond the brand equity scores building that it achieves for them, I think it also helps them in many cases to prove commercial outcomes that it delivers, so they can confidently see the influence it actually has on sales.
 As that level of intelligence continues to grow, it gives them greater confidence to spend at these mass levels.”

 In addition to the 11 worldwide partners, the London 2012 organising committee (LOCOG) and the national organising committees (NOCs) also get to sign up their own partners.
 For Trainor, brands that have stood out in terms of activating their sponsorship in the Irish market include Cadbury and Team Ireland.

 Cadbury is a tier two partner of London 2012 and is also a Team Ireland sponsor.
 “Cadbury has been standout, both in terms of weight and duration,” says Trainor.
 “Essentially, they kicked their Games off well over 12 months ago with their Spots and Stripes campaign.
 They were really first out of the blocks and on that logic would be one of the key players.

 “Procter & Gamble equally have definitely made their intentions very clear and have been early in their activation and their use of their rights in their mainstream marketing communications.